-Oslo Cancer Cluster has since 2009 worked to improve our members access to capital, both on the public and private side.
-Funding is crucial for researchers, start-ups and SME`s as it takes a long time and also a lot of funding to develop a cancer medication from bench to bedside.
+Oslo Cancer Cluster works to improve our members’ access to capital.
+We understand that funding is crucial for researchers, start-ups and small to medium sized companies.
+It takes time and a lot of funding to develop cancer treatments from bench to bedside.

-One-to-one contact: We work directly with international VC`s, pharma representatives and BD`s, presenting the different members and the cluster´s common pipeline within oncology.
-This we do through an extensive, exclusive network built up over the years.
+We work directly with international Venture Capital (VCs), pharma representatives and business developers, presenting the different members and the cluster’s common pipeline within oncology.
+We do this through an extensive, exclusive network built over the years.
 We also offer tailored scouting events for pharma and licensing people upon request, and have hosted several visits over the years.

-Meeting places – international and national: Oslo Cancer Cluster team up with other clusters internationally, and host conferences where our members may present and do partnering with key oncology players.
-Our signature event in Europe; the European Cancer Cluster Partnering event is set up in collaboration with our French sister-cluster Cancer-Bio-Santé and arranged every autumn since 2008.
+Oslo Cancer Cluster teams up with other clusters internationally, and hosts conferences where our members may present and do partnering with key oncology players.
+Our signature event in Europe; the European Cancer Cluster Partnering event is set up in collaboration with our French sister-cluster Cancer-Bio-Santé and is arranged every autumn since 2008.

-Oslo Cancer Cluster has also sponsored several international conferences such as EPIC and AngloNordic in London, giving our members the chance to present and do partnering with international key investors and licensing people though the sponsoring deal.
+Oslo Cancer Cluster has sponsored several international conferences such as EPIC and AngloNordic in London, giving our members the chance to present and do partnering with international key investors and licensing people through the sponsoring deal.

 In the US we have developed the International Cancer Cluster Showcase in close collaboration with several US-clusters, focusing on showcasing emerging companies for the BIO-audience, at an exclusive one-day-prior to BIO event.

-In Norway we have initiated the venture part of the DNB Nordic Health Care Conference together with Oslo Cancer Cluster Member Canio`s Managing Director Ole Peter Nordby.
-The Conference also features emerging companies based on a pre-qualification and pitching training.
+In Norway we have initiated the venture part of the DNB Nordic Health Care Conference.
+This conference also features emerging companies and pitching training.

-Raising private funding: Through our member the Radium Hospital Research Foundation, we access a large network of national and international VC’s, among them an informal Nordic network of investors meeting bi-annually.
+Through our member the Radium Hospital Research Foundation, we access a large network of national and international VC’s, among them an informal Nordic network of investors meeting biannually.

-The Research Foundation is a key investor in several of the Oslo Cancer Cluster member companies, often together with two other investment companies; Sarsia Seed and Birk Venture in order to lower the risk of the investment also offering the company beeing invested in, a broader competence.
+The Radium Research Foundation is a key investor in several of the Oslo Cancer Cluster member companies, often together with the two other investment companies Sarsia Seed and Birk Venture.

-Investinor now invests in biotech: Oslo Cancer Cluster have in collaboration with the The Association of the Pharmaceutical Industry in Norway (LMI) changed the mandate for the Norwegian public initiated investment company Investinor, so that thay now may invest in the biotech sector as well.
+Oslo Cancer Cluster and The Association of the Pharmaceutical Industry in Norway (LMI) have changed the mandate for the Norwegian public initiated investment company Investinor, so that they may invest in the biotech sector.
 Prior to 2012 biotech was not among the prioritized sectors for Investinor.

-BIOTEK 2021: We have also been active contributors to the making of the Norwegian Research Council’s program BIOTEK 2021 – following the former FUGE-program.
-Oslo Cancer Cluster stressed that BIOTEK 2021 must become more industry-oriented and also have health as a prioritized sector, and we won through with both these arguments.
+We have also been an active contributor to the Norwegian Research Council’s program BIOTEK 2021.
+In this work, we stressed that BIOTEK 2021 had to become more industry oriented and include health as a prioritized area.